wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 <tr><td>IoT devices</td><td> 2000M</td></tr>
 </table>

 The energy consumption of all communication and computation technology currently in use in the world is currently around 3,000 TWh, about 11% of the world's electricity consumption, projected to rise by 3-4 times by 2040 with business as usual according to [[2]](#2).
-This is a conservative estimate: the study in [[14]](#14) includes a worst-case projection of a rise to 30TWh (exceeding the current world electricity consumption) by 2030.
+This is a conservative estimate: the study in [[14]](#14) includes a worst-case projection of a rise to 30,000 TWh (exceeding the current world electricity consumption) by 2030.

 <table>
 <caption>Yearly energy consumption estimates in TWh</caption>